dtr360/spotify-api/README.md

 # spotify-api
-Uses node.js, bootstrap, handlebars and ajax
+Access user information from Spotify using node.js, bootstrap, handlebars and ajax.